Srijal97/USPC/README.md

 # Universal Solar Pump Controller
-Repository for the Universal Solar Pump Controller on the dsPIC33
+Repository for the Universal Solar Pump Controller on the dsPIC33.
+Project undertaken at Sardar Patel Institute of Technology.